Old Hjelme Church: History

 The church was built in 1875 to serve the people on the Øygarden archipelago, who previously had to cross the Hjeltefjorden to go to the Manger Church or Hordabø Church.
-The new church was designed by Jacob Wilhelm Nordan and it was originally titled Ytre Bø kapell or Øygarden kapell.
+The new church, designed by Jacob Wilhelm Nordan, was originally titled Ytre Bø kapell or Øygarden kapell.
 The church was consecrated on 5 August 1875.
 Later, the parish was divided and this chapel was renamed Hjelme Church and it was the main church for the new Hjelme parish.
 The church was in regular use until 1971 when the new (larger) Hjelme Church was opened about 2.5 km away, near the main road.
 Since that time, the church was renamed "Old Hjelme Church" and it has only been used for special situations such as weddings and funerals.
 Around 2004, the church was closed due to significant maintenance needs.
-In 2017, the church was repaired and it was available for use once again.
+In 2017, the church was repaired and was available for use once again.